Addiction therapy refers to a wide range of treatment options that address substance abuse disorders and underlying issues.

 According to NIDA, evidence-based therapies can be implemented in a variety of settings for different kinds of addiction treatments and behavioral therapies.
 Behavioral therapies like cognitive-behavioral therapy and 12-step programs are some of the most common examples of evidence-based modalities.

-Alternative or holistic therapies are treatment options that have not been studied, thoroughly evidenced, or have been widely shown to be effective in treating addiction.
-Examples include yoga, mindfulness meditation, and art therapy.
+Alternative therapies are treatment options that have not been studied, thoroughly evidenced, or have been widely shown to be effective in treating addiction.

 Psychology Today states that treatment facilities use these methods in an attempt to address the whole person while individualizing care.